• Skip to main content

 Whether you’re redesigning your existing website or about to launch your first site, it helps the design process if you know what you’re trying to achieve with your site before you begin your project.
 Knowing what you want beforehand also helps to avoid “scope creep” so that you stay on budget and on schedule.

-Here are 12 basic things to place on your To Do list, along with 7 additional points to consider, before you develop your website.
+Here are the 12 basic things to place on your To Do list, along with 7 additional points to consider, before you develop your website.

 1. Selecting Your Domain Name